Yassen717/Culina./README.md

 ## Deployment Notes

-- The `.replit` config sets a static deployment of the built client from `dist/public`.
-The Node server can also be hosted separately if needed.
 - Ensure you run `npm run build` prior to deployment.
 - If you wire up Drizzle to a real database, set `DATABASE_URL` securely.